January 20, 2005, counter-inaugural protest: March through Adams Morgan neighborhood

 Following the counter-inaugural ball, a group marched through the Adams Morgan neighborhood in Washington in an impromptu protest headed for one of the inaugural ball sites at the Washington Hilton Hotel.
 A few of the marchers wore masks and carried torches.
 A handful spray-painted buildings with the anarchist symbol and broke windows of a police car and a bank.
 A police roadblock directed the group into a maze of alleys where officers rounded up about six dozen marchers who were not engaged in vandalism; they were pepper-sprayed, detained, and jailed overnight.
 Charges were later dropped.
 A police report described the event.
 Lawyers from the ACLU and the law firms Gaffney & Schember and Kirkland & Ellis represented the group in a class-action lawsuit filed against the District of Columbia.
 On August 1, 2011, Judge Ellen Huvelle of the United States District Court for the District of Columbia gave final approval for a settlement in which the District of Columbia agreed to pay $250,000 and expunge the arrest records of a class of about 70 people.

+Other items

+In Washington and around the inaugural parade route: Thousands of protesters gathered in parks, along the parade route and around Pennsylvania Avenue, carrying symbolic flags, cardboard coffins and anti-war and anti-government slogans, expressing their protest against Bush's policies.